oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ideals.md

 ## Types

-The OSCAR type for ideals in multivariate polynomial rings -- decorated or not -- is of parametrized form `MPolyIdeal{T}`, where `T` is the element type of the polynomial ring.
+The OSCAR type for ideals in multivariate polynomial rings is of parametrized form `MPolyIdeal{T}`, where `T` is the element type of the polynomial ring.

 ## Constructors